 Third Party Support

 When looking for POS software, you’ll want to find software that preferably has strong third party support.
-Third party support when it comes to hardware and processor capability will allow you to have far more options when shopping for deals on your systems.
+Third party support when it comes to hardware and processor capability will allow you to have far more options when shopping for deals on your system.

 You may even be able to keep working with your processor while using the older POS equipment that you already purchased.
 This is an important consideration, because there are many point-of-sale companies that will not give you a choice, and you can only use their proprietary hardware and credit card processing services.